kouverk/wordle-app/README.md

 ## License

 Do whatever you want with it.
-Just play Wordle.
+Just play Wordle, diva 💅